TalaikisInc/Quantrade/README.md

 ## STATUS

-It's a beta, because it was changed many times over those few months and requires code reviews, which will be done after deciding how it will or should look when operable.
+It's a beta, because it was changed many times over those few months, requires code reviews, which will be done after deciding how it will or should look when operable, and most importantly, - remaining validation functionality.

 ## TODO